VelocityPowered/documentation/users/configuration.rst

 .. code-block:: plaintext
     :caption: velocity.toml

+    # Config version.
+Do not change this
+    config-version = "1.0"

     # What port should the proxy be bound to?
 By default, we'll bind to all addresses on port 25577.
     bind = "0.0.0.0:25577"

     # What should be the MOTD?
+This gets displayed when the player adds your server to
+    # their server list.
 Legacy color codes and JSON are accepted.
     motd = "&3A Velocity Server"

     # What should we display for the maximum number of players?
 (Velocity does not support a cap